allaaamr/GUCera/README.md

 # GUCera
- Website that offers a lot of courses to enroll in
+ Website that offers a lot of courses to enroll in.

 ## Database
 The database of the website is implemented using sql by using tables and procedures only.